 Sony’s XBR65X930E represents a state-of-the-art high-end 4K Ultra HDR display that is hard to find any significant faults with, other than the typical side angle viewing deficiencies that are common to most LED TVs.

-Its picture quality ranks among the best currently available were LED displays are concerned, especially while viewing HDR content.
-It’s also loaded with top-notch features including access to the Google Play store for a variety of home entertainment options, and has Chromecast built-in to simplify your streaming connectivity.
+Its picture quality ranks among the best currently available where LED displays are concerned, especially while viewing HDR content.
+It’s also loaded with top-notch features including access to the Google Play store for a variety of home entertainment options and has Chromecast built in to simplify your streaming connectivity.